djyde/serlina/docs/README.md

 - `merge` The [merge.smart](https://github.com/survivejs/webpack-merge#mergesmartconfiguration-configuration) function.
 - `compileEnv` **'client'|'server'** While Serlina will compile server side code and client side code, you can customize them independently.

+For advance user:

+- `ReactHotLoader`: `react-hot-loader/babel` loader.
+Useful for building Serlina plugin.
+- `SerlinaHotLoader` Must use it if using `ReactHotLoader`.

 ### Custom Babel config

 All you need to do is adding a `.babelrc` in `baseDir`.